 The collective psyche has evolved over millennia, instructing future personas on what is considered normal and what is thought to be abnormal.
 As individuals, endowed with freedom of action, we each create and customize our own unique personality, utilizing self-chosen and self-identifying elements of the collective human psyche.
-Ultimately, it is this free-will, the spirit, which makes up an individual, that is, a singular component.
+Ultimately, it is this free-will, the rational mind, the soul, which makes up an individual, that is, a singular component.
 So, in this sense, personality is indeed “internalized.”

 Although certainly a person is usually part of a group, and arguably functioning much better within the confines of a group, he or she can exist apart from others.
 Therefore, with its distinctiveness and its exclusiveness, personality equals individuality.
 So, if a person is a personality, then a “deviance” from the “norm” is a somewhat ironic juxtaposition of terms.
 To look at it another way, if we were all the same, there would be no deviance from the norm.
 There would be no individual and no personality, only an orderly standardized human race leaving no one to “fix.”